Friends of St Helena - Welcome

 To provide information about of St Helena, including its history, culture, environment and current affairs; and to provide practical support to the St Helenian community.

-Please come and join Friends of St Helena, a registered charity (Registered Charity No 1000321) whose members have a deep interest and love for St Helena and its people.
+Come and join Friends of St Helena, a registered charity (Registered Charity No 1000321) - its members have a keen interest and love for St Helena and its people.
 Membership is open to individuals and groups of any nationality.

 Meetings: We hold two meetings each year, usually in early June (our AGM) and in the Autumn.
-At meetings, individuals closely involved with St Helena give talks.
-Recent presentations have included the rescue of historic documents at the Jamestown Post Office, the Saint Helena Volcanoes by Dr Ian Baker, the Flora of St Helena by Dr Phil Lambdon.
-We next meet for our AGM on 7th June, 2014, at the Slavery Museum, Liverpool.
-This will coincide with an Exhibition there of the slave graves on St Helena.
+At meetings, individuals closely involved with St Helena give presentations.
+Recent ones have included the rescue of historic documents at the Jamestown Post Office and, in 2014, we met at The Slave Museum, Liverpool, where we viewed slave remains.
+We next meet for our AGM on 13th June, 2015, at the University Club, Oxford.
+There will be a Napoleonic Theme to commemorate the 200th anniversary of Napoleon's journey to, and arrival on, St Helena.

 Web Site: Our web site has numerous features including a members-only section.
 Members can access magazine back numbers and also find information about St Helena's history and genealogy.
 Our St Helena News Page is updated on an almost daily basis.